 - Improve Communication: Ascential CIO Sean Harley suggests improving communications with the executive team by making presentations to the board and audit committee.
 It will also give the opportunity to draw on the expertise of a tech-savvy boardroom.
 Harley also suggests a regular visit to each region and host a quarterly global call for all staff members, which is recorded and uploaded to the intranet for future reference.

-- Show Evidence: Eddie Stobart was not known of innovation when CIO John Court joined the transportation and distribution company in 2014.
+- Show Evidence: Eddie Stobart was not known for innovation when CIO John Court joined the transportation and distribution company in 2014.
 However, it has become a central part of the business.
-By communicating the potential of technology to the boardroom and showing them evidence of the success, Court has made this happen.
+By communicating the potential of technology to the boardroom and showing them evidence of the success, Court made this happen.